Ava-Fox/caleb-best-of/README.md

 This is a collection of quotes I found to bring me absolute delight while watching [Caleb Curry's 8 hour compilation video series on database design](https://www.youtube.com/watch?v=h0j0QN2b57M&t=0h0m0s).
 I thought it proper to just store it in a database itself.
 I'd been casually collecting these quotes while following along, and got the idea to create a database 7 hours in, so timestamps are only available for quotes collected during the last hour.
 I highly reccomend just clicking through for a good laugh.
 Caleb, if you're watching this: please marry me I love you 💕

+##### NEXT STEPS:
+    - [x] set up ssh on new computer
+    - [ ] manually adding stuff to db
+    - [ ] add a route that displays data from db
+        - get list of all best moments, and render template that loops over all of them and shows on page
+    - [ ] post route to send data to (adding more moments to db form)
+    - [ ] avafox.net/calebcurrywillyoumarryme

+###### Problems
+    - [x] Created an automatic virtual env while downloading cs50 library and now can't access or open it because I don't know the name
+        - Just created new one called calebEnv
+            - still not entering into db though

 ###### Ideas:
     - [x] Bouncing head lol
     - [ ] Create a password login for something only he would know and upon entry I give him my contact info and social security number (for the marriage contract)